-- Administration Offices, Civic Centre, 14 Commerce Street, Whakatāne - Murupara Library & Service Centre, Civic Square, Murupara - Edgecumbe Library, 38 College Road, Edgecumbe - Ōhope Library, Harbour Road, Ōhope - Whakatāne Library (Te Kōputu a te whanga a Toi), Kakahoroa Drive, Whakatāne - Z Edgecumbe, College Road, Edgecumbe - Civic Video, 94 King Street, Kopeopeo - Awakeri Store, State Highway 2, Awakeri - Matata Superfoods, Arawa Street, Matata - Te Teko Superette, State Highway 30, Te Teko - Taneatua Superette, 53 Tuhoe Street, Taneatua - Waimana General Store, Main Street, Waimana - Ōhope Beach Pharmacy, 262 Pohutakawa Avenue, Ōhope Beach - Kopuriki Store, Kopuriki Road, Galatea
+- Administration Offices, Civic Centre, 14 Commerce Street, Whakatāne - Murupara Library & Service Centre, Civic Square, Pine Drive, Murupara - Edgecumbe Library, 38 College Road, Edgecumbe - Ōhope Library, 4 Harbour Road, Ōhope - Whakatāne Library (Te Koputu a te whanga a Toi), 49 Kakahoroa Drive, Whakatāne.

-Q16 How do I enrol to vote in these elections?
+Q16.
+How do I enrol to vote in these elections?

-A Is this your main place of residence? → Yes
+A Is this your main place of residence?➢ Yes

-Have you lived at your current address for more than one month? → Yes or
+Have you lived at your current address for more than one month?

+Yes

-Are you on the Parliamentary Electoral Roll at an address in the Whakatāne District Council area? → Yes
+Are you on the Parliamentary Electoral Roll at an address in the Whakatāne District Council area?

+Yes